 4. Learn about solids, liquids, and gases.

-Below are links to materials, resources, and tutorials for the “Earth and Space” Lesson Plan.
-Please pick and choose the ideas and resources that fit the interests of your child(ren).
+Below are links to materials, resources, and tutorials for “Earth and Space” lesson ideas.
+Please pick and choose the resources that fit the interests of your child(ren).
 My schedule calls for combining this lesson with the Fall Season Lesson and the Joseph and Moses Bible stories.
-(These articles to be posted soon.)

 Arts & Crafts